Selective Pre-training for Private Fine-tuning: Experimental Evaluation

 \subsubsection{Experiment Setup}

 \textbf{Target and Source Data} Our target tasks in this section are MNLI and SST-2, which have respectively the largest and smallest number of examples among the four tasks studied in previous work \citep{yu2021large,li2022large, bu2022differentially,mireshghallah2022differentially}.
 The numbers of training examples ($N$) in MNLI and SST-2 are 393K and 67K.
-The source data for GLUE tasks is the pre-training corpus of BERT \citep{devlin2019bert}; It consists of a subset of Wikipedia\footnote{\url{https://huggingface.co/datasets/wikipedia/}} and the entire Bookcorpus\footnote{\url{https://huggingface.co/datasets/bookcorpus}}.
+The source data for GLUE tasks is the pre-training corpus of BERT \citep{devlin2019bert}; It consists of a subset of Wikipedia and the entire Bookcorpus.
 The source dataset has approximately 3.5 billion tokens.

-\textbf{Model Sizes} We follow previous work to use models from the BERT family \citep{devlin2019bert}.
+\textbf{Model Sizes} We use models from the BERT family \citep{devlin2019bert}.
 We consider four different model sizes (5M, 10M, 25M, and 44M).
 Details of the models are in Appendix~\ref{apdx:hyperparams}.
+Following previous work \citep{xia2022structured}, we do not include embedding matrices when computing the number of parameters of BERT models.
+For text classification tasks, the BERT embedding layer during inference is simply a lookup table.

 \textbf{Data Selection} For MNLI and SST-2, we experiment with selecting varying numbers of tokens from the source data.
 The target numbers of pre-training tokens are 20M, 40M, 200M, 400M, 800M, 1200M, and 2000M.
 More complete implementation details on data selection are in Appendix~\ref{apdx:hyperparams}.